bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/spatial-simulations.md

 ### Setting up the initial location of colonies

 One of the first and most important decisions that arises when running spatial simulations is how to initialize the starting locations of colonies.
-We detail the strategy taken in our paper, but note that COMETS has additional capabilities to set locations deterministically or randomly.
+We detail the strategy taken in our paper, but note there are many possible approaches to generate initial starting locations randomly or deterministically.

 To randomly generate starting locations (x,y coordinates) for colonies, users can define the following function: